U.S. Route 29 in Maryland: 29th Infantry Division Memorial Highway

 The entire route in Maryland is also known as the 29th Infantry Division Memorial Highway, and some trailblazer assemblies in the Ellicott City area are marked with the division's distinctive yin-yang symbol.
 At the US 40 interchange, a monument dedicating the highway to the division has been installed and can be seen from both carriageways.

 History

-In 1933, the Maryland state government and the D.C. government approached AASHO and the Virginia state government about the possible northern extension of US 29 from its original northern terminus in Culpeper, Virginia, on US 15.
-After much deliberation, AASHO and Virginia assented to the modifications, and US 29 was extended from Culpeper along US 15 and US 211 into D.C. and thence into Maryland.
+In 1933, the Maryland state government and the DC government approached the American Association of State Highway Officials (AASHO) and the Virginia state government about the possible northern extension of US 29 from its original northern terminus in Culpeper, Virginia, on US 15.
+After much deliberation, AASHO and Virginia assented to the modifications, and US 29 was extended from Culpeper along US 15 and US 211 into DC and thence into Maryland.